 When we set ourselves up for the vending business, we set ourselves up with a system.
 When we originally started, we used to do a pick list at every stop.
 We used to walk into the account, go through every machine and go through the levels of inventory that we had predetermined.
 We would restock to those levels and then we would write down what else we needed on a piece of paper.
 Walk back out to the truck, pull those products and come back in and fill the machines.

-Towards the end of my business we started carrying a pre-filled kit into the accounts.
+Towards the end of my business, we started carrying a pre-filled kit into the accounts.
 So we had bits and pieces.
 We had enough product to fill up a whole machine if it was empty.
 We carried those in bins and all of those bins came in at once.
 Your choice of doing this is your choice.
 You can do it one way or the other it doesn’t matter.
 The premise is exactly the same.
 When we would load our bins, they were loaded in the same order as our machines so that all the chips that were on the top row were in one box.
-Same thing on all the rows of your snack machines, that’s how we loaded our boxes.
+The same thing on all the rows of your snack machines, that’s how we loaded our boxes.

 If you go and you do a pick list, you go back out to the truck and pick the things, you pick them in order and you do that for a reason.
 When you get to the front of the machine the last thing that you want to do is start going from tray to tray, meaning you don’t want to pull the top tray out, put one product up there then have to go three trays down and then go back and second tray.
 You see where I’m going with this?
-You want to go to the top trade.
-You want to fill every slot on that top tray that you need to fill.
+You want to go to the top trade and, you want to fill every slot on that top tray that you need to fill.
 That takes organization.
 You got to think about it a little bit beforehand so you get yourself in an organized system.

 Either you do a pick list or you do it in boxes.
 When we went to the end, we started doing it by boxes because we just restock the boxes at the end of every stop actually.
 So we walk in and we add the things for the top shelf that we needed.
 We pull the top shelf down, bing, bing, bing.
 Shelf goes in, box goes down, next box comes up.
 Bing, bing, bing.
 Same thing on a pick list.
 If you do a pick list, you go in and you write down I need five of these, five of that, five of this.
 You put them into the box that you’re going to draw out of, five of these, five of this, five or that, and then they come out exactly the reversed order.